rozek/blockly-ai-playground/README.md

 ![appendAPIServerInput](./Screenshots/appendAPIServerInput.png)

 > appends a URL input element customized for the selection or input of the `APIServer` context item with the given label to the UI.
 If an element with the name `APIServer` already exists, it is removed before the new one is appended.
-This element supports the options `Placeholder`, `readonly`, `minLength`, `maxLength`, `Pattern` and `Enabling`
+This element supports the options `Placeholder`, `readonly`, `minLength`, `maxLength`, `Pattern` and `Enabling` (see [related example](#apiserver-input))

 ![configureUI](./Screenshots/configureUI.png)

 > sets the current value of a given option for an UI element with the given key to a given value.
 If no element with the given key can be found, an exception is thrown and the program aborted.
-Which options and option values are meaningful (and, thus, used by the UI), depends on the type of the given UI element
+Which options and option values are meaningful (and, thus, used by the UI), depends on the type of the given UI element (see [related example](#textline-input))

 ![ConfigurationOf](./Screenshots/ConfigurationOf.png)